ehounder/AI-Peer-Review-Prompt-ChatGPT-Wolfram-Mathematica/README.md

 ![The School of Athens](TheSchoolofAthens.png)

-The Greek natural philosophy atomists-materialism of Aristotle-Democritus gets all the press while the Greek theory of forms of Plato-Parmenides has formed quantum information field theory.
+**Fig. 1.** The Greek natural philosophy atomists-materialism of Aristotle-Democritus gets all the press while the Greek theory of forms of Plato-Parmenides has formed quantum information field theory.

 AI-peer review prompt starts with present state of The School of Athens debate above: [A Deepening Crisis Forces Physicists to Rethink Structure of Nature’s Laws](https://www.quantamagazine.org/crisis-in-particle-physics-forces-a-rethink-of-what-is-natural-20220301/) [1] many-body problem on the universal(multiverse!) scale while the 3-body problem is proven to be computationally intractable [2].